Table of Contents

 Scaling cost predictability: Pricing tied to enterprise connections and feature tiers makes long-term identity costs difficult to forecast.
 As SaaS platforms mature, this unpredictability becomes a key driver for evaluating alternatives.

-Each alternative below addresses these gaps differently depending on your technical requirements, ecosystem, and growth stage.
+Each alternative below addresses these limitations differently, depending on your technical requirements, ecosystem, and growth stage.

 Descope